 Suggested guidelines for AA members performing Detox information session visits.

 AA now sends members into the Canberra Hospital Detox ward 3 times a week – Tuesday and Thursday nights at 7:30 and Sunday afternoon at 3:00.
-Generally 2 or 3 people go in and the visit lasts around 60 to 90 minutes.
+We are currently limited to two people going in at one time.

 At the request of the Detox, all members going in should be recovering alcoholics with a minimum of 3 months current continuous sobriety and at least one should have 12 months.
 Please talk to the staff before and after the meeting, they can let the visiting party know if there are any issues that you should be aware of, and after the meeting the AA members can let them know if any problems were encountered.